 - Some of garlic’s nutritional benefits may extend to your hair.
 Raw garlic is high in vitamins and minerals, such as vitamins B-6 and C, manganese, and selenium — all of which promote healthy hair.

-- Natural antimicrobial and antifungal properties found in garlic may also contribute to the benefits for hair, as these properties can help kill bacteria and fight germs, keeping you and your scalp healthy.
+- Natural antimicrobial and antifungal properties found in garlic may also contribute to benefits for hair, as these properties can help kill bacteria and fight germs, keeping you and your scalp healthy.

 Though the research is promising, more scientific evidence is needed to verify the benefits of garlic for hair.

 There are several garlic-infused hair treatments and garlic oils on the market.
 It’s important to note that garlic cooking oil and garlic essential oil aren’t the same thing.
 Garlic essential oil is very concentrated and often contains an alcohol as part of storing the extracted garlic oil.
+This is why you will want to use a carrier oil when making your hair mask.
+Carrier oils mix with essential oils and help dilute the concentration and lower the risk of skin irritation.

 You can make your own garlic conditioner using ingredients from your kitchen.
 To limit the risk of skin irritation, it’s important to dilute garlic with an oil, such as coconut oil or olive oil, which are both good for your hair.